Chuan-Peng-Lab/Rstudio_docker/README.md

 ### Final note

 Docker is not perfect (yet).
-First, this docker images doesn't work on Mac with M1 chip.
-Second, on some Mac book, even this docker image can run, but when running `brms`, only we can only work with `cmdstanr` as the backend, not `rstan`.
+First, this docker image doesn't work on Mac with M1 chip.
+Second, on some Mac book, this docker image does not work perfectly: when running `brms`, it can only work when using `cmdstanr` as the backend, not `rstan`.
 See issues for the details.